medialab/enlinkenment/README.md

 ### Input Data

+- For each CSV file:

-1. Stream the CSV and select the relevant columns.
+    1. Stream the file and select the relevant columns.
 Save them to a parquet file.
         - 3.5 - 4 minutes (for a file of ~26 GB)

     2. Using `duckdb`, parse the parquet file and explode concatenated links in a tweet's `links` column.
         - 20-30 seconds

     3. Parse those exploded links with `ural` and write the result to a new parquet file.
         - 7 - 15 minutes (depends on how many URLs are in the month's data)

     4. Write the parsed URLs to a parquet file.
         - ~20 seconds

+- For each pre-processed data file (1st loop)

-5. Parse the `local_time` field in all the processed parquet files and get a set of all the months in the data.
+    5. Parse the `local_time` field to get a set of all the months in the data

+- For every month in the set

-6. Create tables in the database for each month.
+    6. Create a table in the database, titled MonthYear. (eg. March2023)

+- For each pre-processed data file (2nd loop)

-7. Again, parse the processed URL parquet file.
-This time, input the data in the proper month's table.
+    7. Insert the data into the proper month's table.

 ### Aggregate Data